nasa/Common-Metadata-Repository/access-control-app/acl_usage.md

 - **collection_applicable**: Flag indicating whether the filter matches collections
 - **granule_applicable**: Flag indicating whether the filter matches granules
 - **collection_identifier**: A filter defining the collections matched by this ACL.
 This filter consists of a combination of Collection Entry Titles, a restriction flag range, and a temporal range (see [schema](acl_schema.md#-collectionidentifiertype-object-))
 - **granule_identifier**: A filter defining the granules matched by this ACL.
-This filter consists of a combination of restriction flag range, and a temporal range and can be combined with a collection_identifier (see [schema](acl_schema.md#-granuleidentifiertype-object-))
+This filter consists of a combination of restriction flag range, and a temporal range and can be combined with a collection_identifier (see the [schema](acl_schema.md#-granuleidentifiertype-object-))

 ### Predicates

-The predicate specifies what operations are permitted on a resource.
+The predicate specifies which operations are permitted on a resource.
 The available predicates are `create`, `read`, `update`, `delete`, and `order`.
 The first 4 operations correspond to the expected CRUD operations on an object while `order` is a predicate specific to catalog item resources which allows users to order the specified resources, rather than simply view the metadata.
 Each ACL resource has a subset of these predicates which are valid for that resource (see <https://cmr.sit.earthdata.nasa.gov/access-control/site/access_control_api_docs.html> under 'Grantable Permissions').
 The meaning of each predicate in relation to a given resource can usually be deduced, but ultimately, the CMR and ECHO code which performs access verification on each operation implicitly defines the meaning of each.
+An ACL's meaning ultimately depends only on the code which is performing checks against the ACL, so where there is any confusion about what an ACL does, ask CMR development.

 ## Built in ACLs